-Later in the 1960s Rosetta continued to attract audiences and she became popular in Great Britain.
-British young people knew about American Blues and Gospel music from syndicated radio broadcasts and recordings.
+Later in the 1960s, Rosetta continued to attract audiences and she became popular in Great Britain.
+British young people knew about American Blues and Gospel music from syndicated American radio broadcasts and recordings.
 In the summer of 1964, Rosetta was booked with Granada Television to perform with other blues and gospel musicians, including the great Muddy Waters from Chicago, on a Folk, Blues, and Gospel television special.
 The program was filmed at an abandoned train station.
-And like many African-American musicians of that time, the treatment they experienced offstage at British hotels and restaurants was a welcome change from American racial segregation.
+And like many African-American musicians of that time, the favorable treatment they experienced offstage at British hotels and restaurants was a welcome change from racially segregated American establishments.

 As Sister Rosetta's popularity rose in Great Britain, things began to slow down at home.
 Rosetta had developed health problems from diabetes, and the death of her mother in 1968 left her in a state of depression.
 The last known recording of Sister Rosetta was filmed in Denmark, in 1970, wherein she eulogized her mother with the song "Precious Lord."
 Sister Rosetta Tharpe died from a stroke in 1973.

 Page author: M.B. & C.F.